mills32/CUTE_DEMO-MS-DOS/readme.md

 REQUIREMENTS
 ------------

-CPU: 8086 8 MHz
+* CPU: 8086 8 MHz

-GPU: VGA (256 KB VRAM)
+* GPU: VGA (256 KB VRAM)

-RAM: 512KB
+* RAM: 512KB

-AUDIO: ADLIB/OPL2 compatible
+* AUDIO: ADLIB/OPL2 compatible

 Does it work on an 8088 at 4.77 ?.
-We don't wanna know, it's a market we can do without...
-Of course it works, but it will have issues because it won't be able to keep stable 60fps.
+We don't wanna know, it's a market we can do without... **Of course it works** (according to PCem at least), but it will have issues because it won't be able to keep stable 60fps.

 SVGA will show glitches when scrolling, so use just vga.